Navigating Employee Compensation for On-the-Job Deaths: Is the $8000 Limit Still in Place?

 star_showers@rediffmail.com

 I would like to inquire whether the amount of Rs.
-8000/- will be for a monthly basis or as a one-time payment in the mentioned matter.
+8000/- will be on a monthly basis or as a one-time payment in the mentioned matter.
 If it is on a monthly basis, could you please clarify what the limit would be?

 Regards,